vapor/docs/http/cors.md

 ## Advanced

 All settings and presets can be customized by advanced users.
-There's two wasy of doing this, either you programatically create and configure a `CORSConfiguration` object or you can put your configuration into a Vapor's JSON config file.
+There's two ways of doing this, either you programatically create and configure a `CORSConfiguration` object or you can put your configuration into a Vapor's JSON config file.

 See below for how to set up both and what are the options.